Asymptotic for the rightmost zeros of Bell and Eulerian polynomials: Polynomials generated by applying multipliers on (modified) Eulerian polynomials

 where $\Ee_n$ are the $n$-th Eulerian polynomial (\ref{eup}).
 Using

 (see \cite[(6.39) p.
 269]{GKP}), we have

 A simple computation using \cite[(7a) p.
 10]{hir} shows that the polynomials $(e_n)_n$ satisfy the recurrence

-Taking into account the properties of the Eulerian polynomials, we deduce that the polynomial $e_n$ has $n-1$ simple and negative zeros (actually they are in the interval $(-1,0)$) and a zero at $x=0$, and the zeros of $e_{n+1}$ interlace the zeros of $e_n$.
-Moreover, if we write $\hat \varsigma_m(n)$, $1\le m\le n-1$, for the negative zeros of the polynomial $e_n$, ordered in decreasing size, we have that
+Taking into account the properties of the Eulerian polynomials, we deduce that the polynomial $e_n$ has $n-1$ simple and negative zeros (actually they are in the interval $(-1,0)$) and a zero at $x=0$, and the zeros of $e_{n+1}$ strictly interlace the zeros of $e_n$.
+Moreover, if we write $\hat \varsigma_m(n)$, $1\le m\le n-1$, for the negative zeros of the polynomial $e_n$, arranged in decreasing order, we have that